-With respect to the second element ("not reasonably avoidable by consumers themselves"), the Complaint alleges that E.T. and her family could not avoid this harm.
-Id. ¶ 98.
-Children in schools undergo active shooter trainings, but E.T. and her classmates were ten years old, and these trainings could not protect them.
+With respect to the second element ("not reasonably avoidable by consumers themselves"), the Complaint alleges that K.T., M.Z., and their families could not avoid this harm.
+Id. ¶ 100.
+Children in schools undergo active shooter trainings, but K.T., M.Z., and their classmates were ten years old, and these trainings could not protect them.
 Id.
-E.T. and her family had neither the ability to "anticipate the impending harm and the means to avoid it."
+K.T., M.Z., and their families had neither the ability to "anticipate the impending harm and the means to avoid it."
 Orkin Exterminating Co., 849 F.2d at 1365 (internal quotation marks omitted).
 And, where, as here, a company targets a "highly susceptible" class of purchasers, there is even less chance of avoiding injury.
 IFC Credit, 543 F. Supp.
-2d at 946 (quoting FTC Policy Statement on Unfairness); Am.
-Compl. ¶ 91.
+2d at 946 (quoting FTC Policy Statement on Unfairness); Compl. ¶ 93.

 The Complaint also alleges facts sufficient to satisfy the third element (the injury is "not outweighed by countervailing benefits to consumers or competition").
-There are, quite simply, no benefits to Daniel Defense's strategic decision to encourage the illegal misuse of their guns by marketing them to civilians using the kind of imagery and messaging described above, and it would not be burdensome for the company to revise its marketing strategy to focus, instead, on the lawful use of its products.
-Id. ¶ 99.
+There are, quite simply, no benefits to Daniel Defense's strategic decision to encourage the illegal misuse of its guns by marketing them to civilians using the kind of imagery and messaging described above, and it would not be burdensome for the company to revise its marketing strategy to focus, instead, on the lawful use of its products.
+Id. ¶ 101.
 The company knew the risks that adolescent and young men would misuse their products, as has occurred in numerous prior mass shootings where an AR-15 style rifle was used, but "chose to push the envelope in its marketing strategy to gain 'notoriety.'"
 Id.

-¶¶ 69, 249.
+¶¶ 71, 246.
 Daniel Defense's arguments as to the third prong are limited to baseless assertions about the benefits of their illegal marketing strategy-which are found nowhere in the Complaint, and thus not properly before the Court at this stage.
 Def.
-Br. at 27; see Scanlan v.
+Br. at 26; see Scanlan v.
 Texas A & M Univ., 343 F.3d 533, 536 (5th Cir.
 2003).